December 2, 2023, was no ordinary day for emergency response officer Maha Wafi.

 In the border town of Khuza’a, east of Khan Yunis in the southern Gaza Strip, 45-year-old emergency response officer Safaa Baraka works day and night to help the injured.

-Safaa often has to walk a long distance to catch the bus that takes her to the ambulance center, what she calls her "second home."
+Safaa often has to walk a long distance to catch the bus to the ambulance center, which she calls her "second home."

 "The most painful thing for me during this war were the scenes of injured people being crammed into a single ambulance because we are unable to distribute cases across several vehicles.
 Many ambulances have been damaged or taken out of service due to Israeli targeting and shelling," Safaa tells Raseef22.

 She adds that she once had to transport the dead body of her closest friend, who had been martyred along with her family.
-That particular day haunts her and she now fears having to face the same scene with her own family members and loved ones.
+That particular day haunts her; she now fears facing the same scene with her family members and loved ones.

 What motherhood is like in Gaza